Cruis'n USA

-Cruis'n USA is branded as the first release of the "Ultra 64" platform collaboration between Midway and Nintendo, although it was based on the Midway V-unit arcade hardware, predating the Killer Instinct arcade hardware which would become the Nintendo 64.
+Cruis'n USA is branded as the first release of the "Ultra 64" platform collaboration between Midway and Nintendo, although it was based on the Midway V-unit arcade hardware; again, the unit was different from the Killer Instinct arcade hardware, which also shared no lineage with the Nintendo 64.
 The home port was published by Nintendo as part of the deal.

 The arcade version was critically and commercially successful, drawing favorable comparisons to Sega's Daytona USA.
-The Nintendo 64 version received poor reviews, but was also commercially successful.
+The Nintendo 64 version received poor reviews but was also commercially successful.
 It was released on Wii's Virtual Console in Europe on March 28, 2008, making it the first third party developed Nintendo 64 game to be released on the service.
 It became available on the Virtual Console in North America on March 31, 2008.

 Gameplay

 Like in most racing games, players race down one-way courses consisting of streets vaguely based on real-life locations.
 While racing, they do their best to avoid various road hazards such as oncoming traffic and construction.
 Players chose between seven different cars, with either an automatic or manual transmission.
-The environments include Golden Gate Park, in San Francisco, to Washington DC.
+The race begins in San Francisco and moves across California, progressing to Arizona, the Grand Canyon, Iowa, Chicago, Indiana, and Appalachia before concluding in Washington, D.C.
+If the player were to complete all tracks, they would be congratulated by then-U.S. President Bill Clinton.

 In each race, players must reach first place to advance to the next track, and there is a time limit to reach the goal, which can be extended by driving through checkpoints.
 If the player does not finish before the timer reaches zero, the game ends, unless there is a continue available.
 Unlike most racing games, there is the option to change the music by pressing the music button.

 Vehicles

-The four vehicles featured in the game are generic vehicles based on their real life counter parts which consists of a 1963 Chevrolet Corvette labeled as a 1963 Muscle Car, a 1991 Ferrari Testarossa labeled as the Italia P69, a 1940 Ford V-8 De Luxe labeled as "La Bomba", and a Hyundai HCD-II Epoch labeled as "Devastator IV".
+The four vehicles featured in the game are generic vehicles based on their real life counter parts which consists of a 1963 Chevrolet Corvette labeled as a 1963 Muscle Car, a 1991 Ferrari 512 TR labeled as the Italia P69, a 1940 Ford V-8 De Luxe labeled as "La Bomba", and a Hyundai HCD-II Epoch labeled as "Devastator IV".
 Bonus cars consist of a 1991 Chevrolet Caprice police car, a school bus, and a Jeep Wrangler labeled as an All Terrain Vehicle.